isomerpages/moe-rosyth/_p1-orientation/Learn with Passion/Holistic Learning Experiences.md

 <img src="/images/PAL%20sports%20(9).jpg"
     style="width:80%">

 We also have Period PHI at P3 and P4 which allows us to explore our passion and areas of interests.
-We also learn the 7Es protocol which enables us to innovate and create.
 There is also Roszania!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/B6d5SvGfAAo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>